310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Chiaki past%}
 No, um…?
-It’s not that—actually, it suits you way more than I thought, but--!
+It isn’t that — Actually, it suits you way more than I thought, but—!
 Shinkai-kun, don’t tell me you’re going up on stage…!?
 {% endbubble %}

 {% bubble Kanata pastsmile %}